eea/clms-api-docs/source/authentication.md

     :alt: Register/Login link
 ```

-When the user authorization is finished and the user is redirected back to the CLMS Portal, the name of the user will be shown in the top
+When the user authorization is finished and the user is redirected back to the CLMS Website, the name of the user will be shown in the top
 green bar and the user will be able to go his profile page and create the needed API tokens.

 ```{image} ./images/authentication-register-login-user-name.png